 Embedded Server is an easy at installation server to be used by applications that do not require multi-user work with data.
 As an example, Embedded Server can be used for money access machines, automatic cash desks, different electronic facilities and so on.
 Please refer to MySQL Reference Manual for more details about Embedded Server’s features, usage, and licensing.

 Here are known restrictions of current Embedded Server version.
-All of them are caused by the server itself, it is not a problem of Fusion for MySQL.
+All of them are caused by the server itself, it is not a problem of dbForge Studio.
 For troubleshooting tips, refer to MySQL documentation.

 Do either of these ways to configure the Embedded Server before using it:

 To use my.ini file, you have to create it at the root Windows folder and fill its following sections:

 [Server] - common settings for MySQL usual and Embedded servers.
 [Embedded] - settings specific to Embedded server.